**We are currently accepting fellowship applications for the 2018-19 academic year**

 The EEG laboratory at UIC provides service for a full spectrum of clinical problems arising in both pediatric and adult populations.
+There is an active epilepsy monitoring unit.
 UIC also has active evoked potential and intraoperative monitoring services.
-Fellows rotate in two refractory epilepsy clinics weekly, and there is a bi-weekly Epilepsy Surgery and EEG Conference.
+Fellows rotate in two refractory epilepsy clinics weekly, and there is a bi-monthly Epilepsy Surgery and EEG Conference, along with a full epilepsy/EEG didactic program.

-The EMG laboratory at UIC is very active and offers the full range of Electrophysiologic services for the diagnosis of patients with peripheral nervous system disease, including single fiber electromyography.
+The EMG laboratory at UIC is very active and offers the full range of electrophysiologic services for the diagnosis of patients with peripheral nervous system disease.
+The EMG lab is accredited by the AANEM.
 Fellows also learn EMG techniques at the nearby Jesse Brown VA Medical Center.
-In addition, the fellowship includes experiences in our outpatient neuromuscular clinics including a Muscular Dystrophy Association (MDA) sponsored Neuromuscular Disorders Clinic, a Motor Neuron Disease Clinic, and a Neuropathy & Nerve Injuries Clinic.
-There are bi-weekly EMG conferences as well.
+In addition, the fellowship includes experience in our outpatient neuromuscular clinics including a Muscular Dystrophy Association (MDA) sponsored Neuromuscular Disorders Clinic, an ALS-Association sponsored Motor Neuron Disease Clinic, and a Neuropathy & Nerve Injuries Clinic.
+There are bi-monthly EMG conferences as well.

-There are available positions for three fellows to begin in July of each academic year.
-We accept applications about 15 months before the fellowship start date and continue to accept applications until our positions are filled.
-Interviews are usually scheduled during the Spring.
+here are available positions for three fellows to begin in July of each academic year.
+We accept applications about 18 months before the fellowship start date and continue to accept applications until our positions are filled.
+Interviews are usually scheduled during the spring.
 To begin the application process, please contact Maria Mata, Clinical Neurophysiology Fellowship Program Coordinator, using the contact information below.
 A completed application form should be returned to us along with an updated copy of your curriculum vitae, and three letters of recommendation.
-These letters should be sent to the contract address below directly from the source.
+These letters should be sent to the contact address below directly from the source.

 When your application is complete, you will be considered for a personal interview.
-Our final decisions regarding fellow selection are usually made about 9-10 months before the start date (July of each academic year).
+Our final decisions regarding fellowship selection are usually made about 15 months before the start date (July of each academic year).

 - Lawrence Zeidman, MD, FAAN, Program Director, EMG Laboratory Director